yaarasegre/EPIQ/README.md

 ====

 This is the beta version of EPIQ - An efficient tool for detecting SNP-SNP epistatic interactions for quantitative traits.
+See Arkin2014.pdf for a description of the algorithm.

 How to Instal:
 --------------
-Requirments: Linux, Unix or Mac OS X. g++ version 4.6.3 or higher.
+Requirments: Linux, Unix or Mac OS X; g++ version 4.6.3 or higher.
+Download files to a local directory.
+From the terminal, cd to the "AlgorithmRelease" directory and type "make all".
+Thish should create an executable named "projections".

 How to run:
 -----------